Port of Seattle Cruise Ship Lawyers

 When pursuing a personal injury case against a large company such as a cruise line, you want an attorney who has years of experience with this specific type of law.
 Louis Vucci has been practicing law and representing those who need help since he graduated law school in 1997, and is a member of the Bar Association in several different states.

 If you were injured aboard a cruise ship or on an excursion and believe that the crew of the cruise was negligent, and therefore responsible for your injury, you may be eligible for compensation for your medical bills, pain and suffering, and more.
-For a free consultation with Louis Vucci, the talented attorney of Louis A. Vucci, P.A., contact us at (786) 375-0344 or use the live chat feature on our website.
+For a free consultation with Louis A. Vucci P.A., contact us at (786) 375-0344 or use the live chat feature on our website.